reedipher/TeaTime/doc/architecture/system_overview.md

-# Tea Time: System Architecture Overview
+# Teatime: System Architecture Overview

 ## Introduction

-Tea Time is a serverless application designed to automate the booking of tee times at a golf club.
-The application allows users to input their availability and preferences, then automatically books the earliest available tee time on their behalf when the booking window opens (8 days in advance at midnight Central Time).
+Teatime is a serverless application designed to automate the booking of tee times at a golf club using the Club Caddie system.
+The application allows users to input their availability and preferences, then automatically books the desired tee time on their behalf when the booking window opens (typically 7 days in advance at 6am).

 ## System Architecture